Guitar Center Shipping

 The items are shipped from their 700,000-square-foot warehouse.
 This distribution center is centrally located to be able to offer faster shipping.

 This is normally the case when buying a new musical instrument.
 When buying a used musical instrument, the item may come from one of the stores throughout the USA.

 In this case, it might take a day or two longer if it is to go from one side of the USA to the other.
 This should be considered when buying a used item.

 How Long Does It Take To Get To Each Store?

 Sometimes when buying an item online, you have the option to have it sent to a nearby Guitar Center store.
 This can be handy if you don’t have a great location for shipping carriers to deliver to.
 Or sometimes they simply don’t deliver to your location.

 In this case, by the time it is packaged up and sent out, the journey could be a few days.
-If, however, the item is near and coming from the Kansas City distribution center, you can expect a shorter turn around.
+If the item is coming from the distribution center, you can expect a shorter turnaround.

 This also applies if buying the item in-store.
 Sometimes they can get it for you if they do not have stock.
-But rest assured, they do a great job finding musicians what they need and have a great trade in program.
-Just talk to your G.C. rep, they will make sure to ship it safely!
+But rest assured, they do a great job finding musicians what they need and have a great trade-in program.
+Just talk to your G.C. rep, and they will make sure to ship it safely!